Why market to a list of operations managers?

 Operations manager job description

-The standard operations manager job description is as follows:
+The job description for an operations manager is as follows:

 “Operations managers manage the activities which are responsible for the production of products and services.
 They manage both operations strategy and operations processes with specific reference to performance improvement, production management, service delivery, control, planning and design”.